-Schaeffer, Francis.
+\.
 He is There and He is not Silent.
 Tyndale, 1972.

-.
+\.
 The God who is There.
 IVP, 1968.

-Schmemann, Alexander.
-For the Life of the World.
-St. Vladimir's Seminary Press, 1973.
-Sire, James.
+- Sire, James.
 The Universe Next Door: A Basic World View Catalog.
 Revised and updated.
-IVP Smart, Ninian.
-Worldviews: Crosscultural Explorations of Human Beliefs.
-Scribners, 1983.
-Stott, John.
-Your Mind Matters.
-IVP, 1972.

-Synder, Howard.
-The Community of the King.
-IVP, 1977.

-- Veith, Gene E. Loving God with All Your Mind: How to Survive and Prosper as a Christian in the Secular University and Post Christian Culture.
-Cornerstone Bookds. - Veith, Gene Edward.
-Reading Between the Lines: A Christian Guide to Literature.
-Turning Point Christian World View Series, Wheaton: Crossway Books - Veith, Gene Edward.
-State of the Arts: From Bezalel to Mapplethorp.
-Turning Point Christian World View Series, Wheaton: Crossway Books
+IVP .
+Habits of the Mind: Intellectual Life as a Christian Calling.
+InterVarsity, 2000. - Veith, Gene E. Loving God with All Your Mind: How to Survive and Prosper as a Christian in the Secular University and Post Christian Culture.
+Cornerstone Bookds. - \\.
 The Discipleship of the Mind: Loving God with all the Mind.
 IVP.

-- Wilson, Douglas.
+Wilson, Douglas.
 Recovering the Lost Tools of Learning: An Approach to Distinctively Christian Education.
-Turning Point Christian World View Series, Wheaton: Crossway Books - Wolters, Albert.
-Creation Regained: Biblical Basics for a Reformational World View.
-Eerdmans, 1985.
-Wolterstorff, Nicholas.
-Until Justice and Peace Embrace.
-Eerdmans, 1984.
+Turning Point Christian World View Series, Wheaton: Crossway Books